About Women and Social Movements, International, by co-editors Kathryn Kish Sklar and Thomas Dublin.

-This digital archive currently includes 150,000 pages of conference proceedings, reports of international women's organizations, publications and web pages of women's non-governmental organizations, and letters, diaries, and memoirs of women active internationally since the mid-nineteenth century.
-In the six months ahead we will add a very few new documents and improve the indexing and functionality of the site.
-We completed adding documents to the database in September 2013.
+This digital archive (complete as of June 2015) includes 150,000 pages of conference proceedings, reports of international women's organizations, publications and web pages of women's non-governmental organizations, and letters, diaries, and memoirs of women active internationally since the mid-nineteenth century.

 It also includes photographs and videos of major events and activists in the history of women’s international social movements.
 Finally, we have commissioned from leading contemporary scholars 25-30 essays exploring themes illuminated by the primary documents in the archive.
 Most of the essays were posted on the website in October 2012.
 A few additional essays may appear during 2014.